 Stresssssss.
 It’s stressful!
 All that stress can wreak havoc on your body, including your hair.
 Seemingly simple things like fevers can cause some hair loss.
 Of course, usually, stress is caused by more exhausting life events like childbirth, surgery, lifestyle changes, and more.
 Combat these issues with daily exercise, eating well, meditation or other stress management, and straight-up removing stressors from your life.
 Easier said than done, we know.

 There are a variety of treatments that can have a positive effect on your hair growth.
-For minor hair loss, we have had success with Platelet-Rich Plasma treatments (PRP) and laser therapy.
+There has been extraordinary success with low level laser hair therapy in both men and women.
 For major hair loss, surgical treatments may be necessary.
 Get a free consultation from us to get answers that are personalized for you.
 No guesswork!
 Professional opinion and options for your hair.

 A little hair loss is completely normal!
 If you have more hair loss than normal, there are options to treat it and get yourself feeling like you again.